 Emily M. Hunter, Ph.D.Dr.
 Emily M. Hunter, assistant professor of management and entrepreneurship at Baylor's Hankamer School of Business, teaches negotiation and conflict management.
 Her research on employee work-family issues, stress, and deviant behavior has appeared in academic journals such as Journal of Applied Psychology, Journal of Management and Journal of Organizational Behavior.
+She is also the co-author of "Organized Innovation: A Blueprint for Renewing America's Prosperity."

 She also has received awards for her papers and presentations including "Most Innovative Session Award" from the Southern Management Association in 2010, and is a member of the Academy of Management, Society for Industrial and Organizational Psychology and Southern Management Association.